Dashlane/password-changer-well-known/README.md

 }
 ```

 The `auth` parameter defines how Password Changer will authenticate to the service API.
-Please, refer to the next section for the available auth options.
+Please refer to the next section for the available auth options.

 The `url` parameter defines the address of the API endpoint where password changer will send requests.